TL;DR

 Issue: I downgraded from Enterprise and all custom roles disappeared.

-• Fix: This is expected behavior.
+Fix: This is expected behavior.
 To restore custom roles, upgrade back to Enterprise.
-Until then, reassign users to Admin, Member, or Extern roles as needed.
+Until then, reassign users to Admin or Member as needed.
+Existing Extern users may still remain visible as a legacy role.